-Welsh soprano Rhian Lois makes her Royal Opera debut in the 2014/15 Season, singing Papagena (Die Zauberflöte).
+Welsh soprano Rhian Lois made her Royal Opera debut in 2015 as Papagena (Die Zauberflöte).

 Lois studied at the Royal Welsh College of Music and Drama, the Royal College of Music and the National Opera Studio.
 She made her professional debut while still a student, singing Ivette (The Passenger) for English National Opera.
 She went on to become one of ENO's Harewood Artists, her roles for the company including Frasquita (Carmen), Papagena, Nerine (Medea), Adele (Die Fledermaus), First Niece (Peter Grimes) and Atalanta (Xerxes).
 Other engagements include Musetta (La bohème) for Opera Up Close at the Soho Theatre, Despina (Così fan tutte) for Opera Project, Zerlina (Don Giovanni) for Opera della Luna and Pamina for Nevill Holt Opera.